djcooke/compendium/wall_traps.md

 <div class="surfacePane" markdown="1">

-* In the room with rocks coming out from the four corners, there can be a trap on the corner of the rock that sticks out the most:
+* In the room with rocks coming out from the four corners, there can be a trap on the corner of the rock in the north-east:
   <br><img class="noteImage" src="{{ '/assets/images/wall_traps/hoh_41_1.png' | relative_url }}">

 [Back to top](#top)